githubtraining/innersource-theory/docs/measuring_success.md

 - Consider measuring:
+  - % of issues created from external contributors
   - Responsiveness (e.g. how quickly does someone respond to an issue opened by an external contributor)
-  - % of PRs that come from external teams
+  - % of PRs that come from external contributors
-  - % of PRs from external teams that end well :)
+  - % of PRs from external teams that are merged
-  - % of reviews that come from people outside network
+  - % of reviews that come from external contributors
+  - % of code reuse across projects
-  - % of InnerSource components within a project
+  - % of repositories using InnerSource [components](link to where components are listed in document) to promote collaboration